Forest with trees

 • helmet with 3/4 point chinstrap.
 Chinstrap must be closed.

-• protective goggles (sealed model if required)
+• protective goggles (sealed model if required).

-• protective gloves
+• protective gloves if work them requires.

-• hearing protection
+• hearing protection.

-• Protective clothing according to the situation.
+• Other protective clothing according to the situation.

-• ID card with photo always visible
+• ID card with photo always visible.

 When handling chemicals, chemical pipelines and chemical equipment, a full protective mask must be worn and the instructions of the safety data sheet must be adhered to.
 This is required also when unloading or loading vehicles.